 What type of content do you primarily create?

-1. The Flipped Interaction pattern wins every time
+1. The Flipped Interaction prompt technique

-The results are in: for the highest quality answers, the tests showed the Flipped Interaction pattern is the valedictorian of prompts.
+The results are in: for the highest quality answers, the tests showed the Flipped Interaction pattern is the valedictorian of ChatGPT prompts.

 In tests, using this principle improved the quality of all responses for every model size.
 It improved quality the most for the largest models like GPT-3.5 and GPT-4, but it did impressively well in smaller models too.